gmalim/NBA_analysis/README_AllStars.md

 2. **Questionable NBA All-Stars:** Players that were selected but are not predicted as All-Stars.
 3. **Snubbed NBA non-All-Stars:**  Players that are predicted but were not selected as All-Stars.

-For 2018, the NBA players in these groups are, in order of median scoring rank over all models:
+For 2018, based on 2010-2018 data, the NBA players in these groups are, in order of median scoring rank over all models:

 - **Western Conference:**